LOADING ...

 for guy.

-a wonderful about America.
+a thing about America.

 man in the audience.
 I know you say nothin', you know,

-you're an FBI man and that's a drag for you and your
+that an FBI man and that's a drag for you and your

 friends.